gillesdubois/vrising-linux-dedicated-server/readme.md

 ## Simple projet to run VRising Server on linux

-### Simple setup

-This script will create a user named steam with a home set to /home/steam You'll have to adapt your script if you already have a user with this name

-To run as root / sudo
-* Run installdeps.sh

-To as non elevated user
-* Run downloadvrserver.sh (will login as anon to steamcmd and dl vrising server)
-* Run startvrising.sh (as a tmux detached session or in background)

-### Dep list

 ## Simple projet to run VRising Server on linux

 ### Simple setup